jupyterhub/jupyterhub-deploy-teaching/README.md

   - An empty Ubuntu latest stable server with SSH key based access.
   - A valid DNS name.
   - A formatted and mounted directory to use for user home directories.
-  - A formatted and mounted directory to use for datasets.
   - The assumption that all users of the system will be "trusted," meaning that you would given them a user-level shell account on the server.
 * Always have SSL/TLS enabled.
-* Monitor the state of the server and set email alerts.
+* Monitor the state of the server and set email alerts using NewRelic or Rackspace Monitoring.
 * Specify admin users of JupyterHub.
-* Configure nbgrader:
-  - The course id.
-  - The location of the nbgrader config.
-* Have all user directories automatically created.
+* Manager users and authentication using either:
+  - Regular Unix users and PAM.
+  - GitHub OAuth
 * Manage the running of jupyterhub and nbgrader using supervisor.
+* Specify local drives to be mounted.
-* Add the public SSH keys of GitHub users who need to be able to SSH to the server as `root`.
+* Add the public SSH keys of GitHub users who need to be able to SSH to the server as `root` for administration.
 * Have a deployment that is as simple as possible:
-  - No Docker for now.
+  - No Docker.
-  - Nginx as a frontend proxy and termination point for SSL/TLS.
+  - Nginx as a frontend proxy, serving static assets, and a termination point for SSL/TLS.
-  - On a single server.
+  - A single server.
   - Ansible for config.
   - Optionally use https://letsencrypt.org/ for generating SSL certificates.

-Admin users of the deployment should be able to:

-* Access the JupyterHub admin panel and all of its functionality, including starting and stopping user notebook severs and adding users by GitHub usernames.
+* Configure and run nbgrader:
+  - The course name.
+  - The location of the nbgrader config.
+  - The instructors username.
+  - Graders' usernames.

 End users of the deployment should be able to:

 * Use the following Jupyter kernels:
   - Python 3 IPython kernel with the main Python libraries for data science.
   - Bash (https://github.com/takluyver/bash_kernel).
-* Sign in using their GitHub username and password.
+* Sign in using their GitHub or Unix credentials.
 * Have a persistent home directory.
 * Have outbound network access.